avvo/coding-style/README.md

 * The annotation keyword is followed by a colon and a space, then a note describing the problem.
-* If multiple lines are required to describe the problem, subsequent lines should be indented two spaces after the `#`.
+* If multiple lines are required to describe the problem, subsequent lines should be indented two spaces after the annotation.

     ```Ruby
     def bar